33-Year-Old Pitcher – Free Agent

 Jose Mijares Contract Information:

-Mijares was outrighted by the Giants, Henry Schulman of the San Francisco Chronicle reports.
+Mijares was suspended 50 games for using a drug of abuse, Henry Schulman of the San Francisco Chronicle reports.

 To instantly reveal our fantasy analysis of every player – including Jose Mijares – simply subscribe now.